What Is Roasted Rice Powder?

 What is roasted rice powder (Khao Khua)?

-Roasted rice powder, Khao Khua (ข้าวคั่ว), is raw jasmine rice dry-toasted in a pan over medium heat until golden and nutty, then ground in a mortar to a coarse powder.
+Roasted rice powder, Khao Khua (ข้าวคั่ว), is raw glutinous sticky rice dry-toasted in a pan over medium to medium-low heat until golden and nutty, then ground in a mortar to a coarse powder.
 It is used in larb, yum salads, and other Isan Thai dishes to add a nutty, slightly smoky texture and to absorb the dressing so the salad holds together.
-It is made fresh before each use.
 Two ingredients, ten minutes, and something that transforms the dishes it goes into.

 How do you make roasted rice powder step by step?

-Add two to three tablespoons of raw jasmine rice to a cold dry pan.
-Turn heat to medium.
-Stir constantly for eight to ten minutes until the rice is an even golden brown and smells nutty and toasted.
-Remove from heat immediately.
-Let cool completely for two to three minutes.
-Transfer to a mortar and grind in short pulses to a coarse powder, checking the texture every thirty seconds.
-Stop when it feels like coarse sand.
-Use immediately or store in an airtight jar for up to one week.
+Place half a cup of raw dry sticky rice in a heavy skillet or wok over medium to medium-low heat.
+No oil.
+Spread in an even layer.
+Stir constantly for eight to ten minutes until the rice is a deep, even golden brown and smells nutty and toasted.
+Remove from heat immediately and transfer to a plate to cool completely.
+Once cool, transfer to a spice grinder or mortar and pestle.
+Grind in short pulses to a coarse, sandy powder.
+Check texture every thirty seconds and stop when it feels like coarse sand.
+Transfer to an airtight glass jar and store at room temperature for up to four weeks.

 What dishes use roasted rice powder?

 Roasted rice powder is used primarily in larb, the Thai minced meat salad, where it absorbs the lime and fish sauce dressing and adds nutty texture.
-It is also used in yum salads, Northern Thai dipping sauces, and some Isan relishes.
+It is also used in yum salads, Nam Tok beef salad, and some Isan relishes and dipping sauces.
 In larb it is tossed through the warm dressed meat just before the fresh herbs go in.
-In yum salads a smaller amount is folded through the dressing.
 It is an ingredient in the dish, not a garnish on top of it.

 Can I substitute roasted rice powder with something else?

-There is no direct substitute for roasted rice powder that produces the same nutty, slightly smoky flavor and coarse texture.
-Some recipes suggest breadcrumbs or panko as a texture substitute, but the flavor profile is completely different.
-The best substitute is simply making it from scratch, which takes ten minutes and only requires raw rice and a pan.
+There is no direct substitute that produces the same nutty, slightly smoky flavor and coarse texture.
+The best substitute is simply making it from scratch, which takes ten minutes and only requires raw rice and a dry pan.
 If you are making larb or a yum salad, making Khao Khua fresh is always the right choice.

 How long does roasted rice powder keep?

-Roasted rice powder keeps in an airtight jar at room temperature for up to one week.
+Roasted rice powder keeps in an airtight jar at room temperature for up to four weeks.
+It is best used within the first hour of making, when its fragrance and texture are at their peak.
 After a week the nutty fragrance begins to fade noticeably and a fresh batch is worth making.
-It is best used within the first hour of making, when its fragrance and texture are at their peak.
 My grandmother made it fresh every time she needed it.
-That is still the right approach when time allows.

 Why is roasted rice powder coarse and not fine?

 The coarse texture is what makes roasted rice powder useful in larb and yum salads.
-The coarse grind absorbs the lime juice and fish sauce dressing while providing a distinct grittiness in each bite that the meat and herbs alone do not have.
+The coarse grind absorbs the dressing while providing a distinct grittiness in each bite that the meat and herbs alone do not have.
 Fine rice powder loses this textural quality and behaves more like a thickener than an ingredient with presence.
 Grind to coarse sand texture and stop.
-The texture is as important as the flavor.

 What rice is used for roasted rice powder?

-Jasmine rice is the most common and widely available choice for roasted rice powder and the variety used in this recipe.
-Sticky rice, glutinous rice, is the traditional choice in many Isan recipes and produces a slightly nuttier result.
-Both are correct.
+This recipe uses raw glutinous sticky rice, unsoaked and completely dry.
+Sticky rice is the traditional choice in many Isan recipes and produces a slightly nuttier result.
+Jasmine rice is also correct and more widely available.
 Whatever rice you use, it must be raw and uncooked before going into the dry pan.
 Pre-cooked or parboiled rice will not toast correctly and will not produce the right flavor or texture.